fleet-pond/fleet-pond-app/docs/faq.md

 **Q: How did you collect the route data?**

-A: Walks around Fleet Pond were tracked using the Fitbit phone app (free to use, available on Andoid, iOS and Windows Phone).
+A: Walks around Fleet Pond were tracked using the Fitbit phone app (free to use, available on Android, iOS and Windows Phone).
 The data can then be exported from Fitbit on their website, which can then be converted to the format used in the Fleet Pond app.

 **Q: How do I change the content for my app?**